 Dr. Leslie C. Griffin is the William S. Boyd Professor of Law at the University of Nevada, Las Vegas Boyd School of Law.
 Prof. Griffin, who teaches constitutional law and bioethics, is known for her interdisciplinary work in law and religion.
 She holds a Ph.D. in Religious Studies from Yale University and a J.D. from Stanford Law School.
 She is...

 moreProfessor Marci A. Hamilton is a Professor of Practice in Political Science at the University of Pennsylvania.
-She is also the founder, CEO, and Academic Director of CHILD USA, a 501(c)(3) nonprofit academic think tank at the University of Pennsylvania dedicated to interdisciplinary, evidence-based research to prevent child abuse and neglect....
+She is also the founder and CVO of CHILD USA, a 501(c)(3) nonprofit academic think tank at the University of Pennsylvania dedicated to interdisciplinary, evidence-based research to prevent child abuse and neglect.
+Before moving to the...

 moreAustin Sarat is the William Nelson Cromwell Professor of Jurisprudence and Political Science at Amherst College.Professor Sarat founded both Amherst College’s Department of Law, Jurisprudence, and Social Thought and the national scholarly association, The Association for the Study of Law, Culture, and the Humanities.
 He is former President...